mautic/mautic-documentation/pages/05.Campaigns/03.Campaign Events/docs.en.md

 If you try update company name, then action will add new or existed company with same name to contact and mark it as primary.

+### Update contact information
+You can use the update contact information action to change the values stored in the contact fields.
+Note that for Date Fields, you can use relative dates (eg: +4 days or -2 days).

 ## Campaign Decisions

 ### Opens Email